kumu/docs/guides/decorate.md

 To add that information, you'll use the panel on the left side of the map, which is called the **profile**.

-## Use the profile to add additional fields
+## Use the profile to add additional information

 Each element, connection, and loop has a profile that can be used to store additional information in various fields.